bareos/bareos/manuals/en/developers/porting.md

     <span>**unknown**</span> you will need to make changes.
 Then as
     mentioned above, you will need to set a number of system dependent items in <span>**configure.in**</span> in the <span>**case**</span>
-    statement at approximately line 1050 (depending on the Bacula release).
+    statement at approximately line 1050 (depending on the Bareos release).

 -   The items to in the case statement that corresponds to your system